-Land use description: "function venue" means a building or structure used for functions, weddings and expos on what is mainly a rural property.
+Land use description: "function venue" means a building or structure used for functions weddings and expos on what is mainly a rural property.

-Development parameters applicable to "agriculture" apply on a rural property, together with the limitation that any function venue in a rural area may not exceed a total floor space of 500 m2, which includes all components of the venue.
+- (a) Development parameters applicable to "agriculture" apply on a rural property, together with the limitation that any function venue in a rural area may not exceed a total floor space of 500 m2, which includes all components of the venue; - (b) Development parameters applicable to a "place of assembly" apply in urban areas.